 Sports nutrition is a vital component of an athlete’s performance and overall well-being.
-To learn more, we sat down with Dr. Ann Brown, Performance Nutrition Specialist and Director of the Human Performance Laboratory here at the University of Idaho.
-In this blog post, we’ll explore the importance of nutrition for athletes, as well as burst some common myths.
+To learn more about the importance of nutrition in sports performance, we sat down with Dr. Ann Brown, Performance Nutrition Specialist and Director of the Human Performance Laboratory here at the University of Idaho.

 Why is Sports Nutrition Important?